minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/adna-njuhovic/GPIO_requirements/functional_requirements.rst

    :references:
    :verification-and-validation:

    The system shall allow the user to configure the output speed (low, medium, high) for each GPIO pin configured as an output.

 .. req:: label
-   :id: REQ_INT3_1732829452
-   :status: Draft
-   :date-released:
-   :priority: Low
-   :submitted-by: Adna Njuhovic
-   :modified-by:
-   :category: Functional
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-GPIO pins must trigger interrupts based on developer-defined conditions: rising, falling edge.

-.. req:: label
-   :id: REQ_INT3_1732829498
+   :id: REQ_INT3_1733151264
    :status: Draft
    :date-released:
    :priority: Low